 “Not going yet, are you?
 My little cricket.”

 I turned to find Ralston staring me down in a half menacing, half lascivious way.
 It was the most unnerving of gazes, and I cringed in discomfort.
 Ralston held it as a point of pride that he had bedded me more than a dozen times as payment for my… habits.
 He was filthy, and a brute of a man, who liked to call me his “little cricket,” mocking the fact that I often played music.

-Today I couldn’t stomach paying my bill with my body and I silently hoped he wanted sarcasm and a jaunty tune as payment because that was all I had to offer right now.
+The idea of paying my bill with my body today made my stomach churn, and I silently hoped he wanted sarcasm and a jaunty tune as payment because that was all I had to offer right now.
 My pockets were empty.

 Ralston grinned at me, his dirty black hair hanging loosely around his face.
 His teeth were sparse and the color of sand in the best spots.
 It took everything in me not to heave at the thought of his hands on my body again.

 “Just going for a smoke,” I said in what I hoped sounded like a nonchalant way.
 I flipped my hair out of my eyes and shoved my hands into my trouser pockets, then hummed a little tune, summoning a joint of thistle weed into my hand.

 Occasionally when I couldn’t find my flute, or using it to do magic was too conspicuous, I would hum or whistle instead.
 It produced far less powerful effects, but for simple things like summoning small objects, it was powerful enough.

 I smiled at him, thankful it had worked, and pulled the spliff from my pocket to show him as evidence that I was intending to hang about.
 Then for good measure, I added,